ArthurOberon/push_swap/README.md

 ```
 typedef struct s_best_move
 {
 	int		sa;			// Number of sa
 	int		sb;			// Number of sb
 	int		rota_dir_a;		// Number of rotation on a (negatif is for rra)
 	int		rota_dir_b;		// Number of rotation on b (negatif is for rrb)
 	int		size;			// Sum of all previous variables + 1 (+ 1 is for pa)
 }	t_best_move;
 ```

-* For each element of the stack B, it computes the best movement with respect to its position in the stack
-* Saved the t_best_move with the smallest size
+* For each element of the stack B, it found the best movement with respect to its position in the stack.
+And saved the t_best_move with the smallest size
 * When he has finished calculating the movements for each of the elements, it makes the movements that have been saved (by using each variable of the struct to know if we do a sa, rra, rb, rr, etc...)
 * Repeat, until the Stack is empty